Watch #DOOL #Days Of Our Lives Full episode online

 John would not be in town long and after they spent time together, he told her he needed to return to the ISA and his mission, but promised he’d return to her soon.
 Marlena was brokenhearted to see the love of her life leave, but she was comforted by the brief time they shared.
 Could John’s secret ISA mission have something to do with the return of Sami Brady to Days of Our Lives‘ little town of Salem?

-Steve, Tripp, Ava and Vitali Blood Money
+Steve, Tripp, Ava, and Vitali Blood Money

 There’s a new member in the Johnson, Vitali blood line and he has a very important decision to make.
 Tripp, the newly revealed son of mafia princess Ava Vitali and her former lover and obsession Steve Johnson, sat with an attorney for the Vitali family and was told he was soon to be rich.
 Steve walked in the pub as Tripp was ecstatic after hearing the news.
 He wanted to buy drinks for everyone, but the Vitali money came with a warning from Steve.